IrisChase/IVD/README.md

         position-within: anotherElement;
     }

-So no position is really the "normal" one.
-It's all dynamic, based on the state of the system, and largely independent of the model structure, except for when and where you want it to mirror the model.

 ## Layouts/Materials

 One place where traditional toolkits beat HTML/CSS I think unequivically, is in their layout system.
 Floats...
-Are unnecessarily complicated to reason about.
+Are unnecessarily complicated to reason about, and enough tears have been shed over that system that I feel I need not ever speak of it again.

 IVD follows a typical nested layout system.
 Built in layouts include hbox and vbox, for horizontal and vertical rows respectively, and the stack layout for layering.

+Given the following example:

     #window
     {